Saukkoriipi/Helsinki_population_development/.ipynb_checkpoints/README-checkpoint.md

 ## Population in Helsinki metropolitan area years 1997 to 2019

 ### Introduction
-Tekstiä....
+This project has been done as a final work for the course Automating GIS-processes.
+In this project, I wanted to study population development in close range (max 500 meters) from metro and train stations.

+In 2017 new metro line was opened (Länsimetro) and a new train line in 2015 (Kehärata).
+We can see from the results of how the building of new stations affects the population development in the vicinity of the new station.

+You are free to use data and code presented in this project.

 ### Data sources
-Population data is from Helsingin seudun ympäristöpalvelut (HSY) [Link to population data](https://vanha.hsy.fi/fi/asiantuntijalle/avoindata/Sivut/AvoinData.aspx?dataID=7)
+Population data is downloaded from Helsingin seudun ympäristöpalvelut (HSY) [Link to population data](https://vanha.hsy.fi/fi/asiantuntijalle/avoindata/Sivut/AvoinData.aspx?dataID=7)

 Metro and train rails are downloaded from OpenStreetMaps using osmnx